Ahaoma/aws-assessment/README.md

 # Unleash live – AWS DevOps Engineer Assessment

-EEnd-to-end IaC solution for the Unleash live technical assessment.
+End-to-end IaC solution for the Unleash live technical assessment.
 This project provisions a multi-region AWS compute stack secured by a centralised Amazon Cognito User Pool, with automated testing and a full CI/CD pipeline.
 ---